noamross/openquals/Quals Reading List-w-refs.md

 Gilbert, G. S., and S. P. Hubbell.
 1996.
 Diseases and the Tropical of Conservation Forests.
 BioScience 46:98–106.

+Gilligan, C. A., and F. van den Bosch.
+2008.
+Epidemiological models for invasion and persistence of pathogens..
+Annual review of phytopathology 46:385–418.

 Gimenez, O., J. D. Lebreton, J. M. Gaillard, R. Choquet, and R. Pradel.
 2012.
 Estimating demographic parameters using hidden process dynamic models.